-- With the 2022 deadline, approval from the Sponsored Programs Office is NOT required prior to the submission but will be required if the project is selected for HHS secondary review.
-Eligible applicants will be notified on or about October 1, 2022 if their application is selected to move forward. - 2.
-As of 1/2/2022, the NIH salary cap is \$203,700. - 3.
-Acknowledgement of support includes Stony Brook University, the Center for Biotechnology, a New York State Center for Advanced Technology, and in collaboration with the Biomedical Advanced Research and Development Authority Division of Research, Innovation and Ventures. - 4.
-This funding opportunity includes a pilot project that expands into 'national health security' and is therefore limited to Stony Brook University faculty.
+- Approval from the Sponsored Programs Office is NOT required prior to the submission but will be required if the project is selected for secondary review.
+Eligible applicants will be notified on or about April 15, 2024 if their application is selected to move forward. - 2.
+As of 1/1/2023, the NIH salary cap is\$212,100.
+The NIH salary cap has increased to \$221,900 for 2024. - 3.
+Acknowledgement of support includes "Stony Brook University," and "The Center for Biotechnology, a New York State Center for Advanced Technology". - 4.
+The proposal deadline has been extended to Thursday, March 7, 2024 by 5pm.